ilhamwahabi/regalion/README.md

 ## Description

-Pokedex app that built upon React and Bootstrap.
+Pokedex app that built upon React (+Typescript) and Bootstrap.
 Deployed to Surge.

+State management with Redux.
+With help by redux-thunk and redux-form.

 Use API from https://pokedevs.gitbook.io to serve data.
-Response being cached locally after first request.
+Response being cached locally after first request with IndexedDB.

+Use [Blk• Design System React](https://github.com/creativetimofficial/blk-design-system-react) for project template from Creative Tim.

 ## Usage